mihaelasandrea/second-chance-web/README.md

 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
 ### Contact Form
--   The message submitted arrives in the connected email, but the form doesn't refresh as explained in the known bugs section.
+-   The submitted message arrives in the connected email, but the flash message doesn't display as expected as explained in the known bugs section.
 ### Cancel Buttons
 -   For each submitting type of buttons, the user have the cancel buttons which redirects the user back to the home page.
 ### Footer section